Buying a Car Without Getting Burned

 Car Insurance Basics

 You must have insurance before driving off the lot โ auto insurance is mandatory in every Canadian province and territory.
-Call for quotes while shopping so you're not surprised.
-If you're in BC, Manitoba, or Saskatchewan, you'll get your basic coverage through the provincial public insurer (ICBC, MPI, or SGI).
-In all other provinces, you'll shop among private insurers.
+Call for quotes while you're still in the shopping phase so you're not surprised by the cost.

 - Third-party liability: covers damage you cause to others (required everywhere in Canada, with minimum coverage varying by province)